Akshaykumar-ECE/Image_classification_CIFAR10/README.md

 # Image_classification_CIFAR10
-A CNN-based image classification project using TensorFlow and Keras, trained on the CIFAR-10 dataset.
+This project uses a Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset.
+It is built using TensorFlow/Keras and trained in Google Colab.